 Stabiliser bulling heifers are bred to calve at 2 years old.
 They are only sold if they are correct and reach the minimum bulling weight of 400 kg at 14 months.
-Growth rate from weaning is aimed at 0.7 kg per day so it is possible to add or subtract 20kg for every month older or younger.
+The growth rate from weaning is aimed at 0.7 kg per day so it is possible to add or subtract 20kg for every month older or younger.

 Stabiliser heifers are all veterinary inspected before sale to make sure they are not freemartins and not pregnant.
-Heifer management advice is given with each sale covering growth rates, body condition score and post calving management.
+Heifer management advice is given with each sale covering growth rates, body condition score and post-calving management.

 SCC aims to cap mature cow weight at 650kg BCS3.
-It has been proved that output per hectare from bigger cows is lower and therefore less profitable, than for more moderate framed cows.
+It has been proved that output per hectare from bigger cows is lower and therefore less profitable than for more moderate framed cows.

 17. What can I expect from a Stabiliser® bull?